ElenaChes/Batch--Audio-Device-switcher/README.md

 # Installation

 1. Download and unpack the dependency.
-2. Download the desired scripts and `variables.csv`
+2. Download the desired scripts and `variables.csv`.
+The scripts are intentionally separate from each other, so you can download only the ones that you're going to use.

 > [!TIP]
 > Place the files in the same folder as `svcl.exe` for ease of use.